Skip to main content

 Step 1: PTO Received (Day 89)

-• Receive PTO approval from the utility
+• Receive PTO approval from the utility.

-Step 2: PTO Validation (Day 90)
+Step 2: PTO Validation, Greenlight & M2 Release (Day 90)

-• The M2 milestone payment is released
+• The M2 milestone payment (remaining 20% of E&C) is released

 Quick Reference Guide